netdance/webclient-mvc-examples/README.md

 Example code from my explorations of MV* webclient frameworks, which I'm discussing at [my blog](http://jamesgdriscoll.wordpress.com)

-All code uses qedserver as the backend REST datasource
+All code uses [QEDServer](http://qedserver.napcs.com) as the backend REST datasource

 Currently consists of three exmaples: